-"Members of the faculty, staff, and student body will be expected to rely on Christian Science for healing" (Policy 4) (p.
-239).
-For more information, please refer to the Student Right to Know. (http://admissions.principiacollege.edu/srtk)
+Of Principia's 23 foundational Policies, which all students, faculty and staff have committed to, Policy 4 (p.
+244) provides that "Members of the faculty, staff and student body will be expected to rely on Christian Science for healing."

+For more information, please refer to the Student Right to Know (http:// admissions.principiacollege.edu/srtk) webpage.